Neha2704/Property-Hunt/README.md

 - RAISE A COMPLAINT: TENANT
 - RESOLVE A COMPLAINT: OWNER

-[x] Three schemas for owner, tenant and property objects are defined.
+- [x] Three schemas for owner, tenant and property objects are defined.
-[x] Passwords are stored using bcrypt.
+- [x] Passwords are stored using bcrypt.
-[x] The username is saved in a session variable for login-persistence.
+- [x] The username is saved in a session variable for login-persistence.
-[x] All relevant object variables across all collections are updated with each request.
+- [x] All relevant object variables across all collections are updated with each request.
+- [ ] Integrate front end and back end

 *Few sample inputs are provided in inputs.txt.*